Comparison of different Tate conjectures: Tate--Shafarevich and Brauer groups for abelian varieties over function fields

-\end{proof} In the theorem above, we assume that the generic fiber is projective over $K$.
-In the following corollary, we will deduce the surjectivity of $V_\ell\Br(\CX_{k^s})^{G_k}\lra V_\ell\Br(X_{K^s})^{G_K}$ from the above theorem for any fibration with a smooth generic fiber. \begin{cor} Let $k$ be a finite field or a number field.
-Let $\pi:\CX\lra\CY$ be a dominant morphism between smooth geometrically connected varieties over $k$.
-Let $K$ be the function field of $\CY$ and $X$ be the generic fiber of $\pi$.
+\begin{corollary} Let $k$ be a finite field or a number field.
+Let $\rho\colon\sX\rightarrow \sY$ be a dominant morphism between smooth geometrically connected varieties over $k$.
+Let $ K=K(\sY)$ be the function field of $\sY$ and $X/K$ be the generic fibre of $\rho$.
 Let $\ell \neq \Char(k)$ be a prime.
-Assuming that $X$ is smooth over $K$, then the natural map
+Assuming that $X$ is smooth over $ K$, then the natural map

-is surjective. \end{cor} \begin{proof} Firstly, note that without loss of generality, we can always extend $k$ to its finite extension.
+is surjective. \end{corollary} \begin{proof} Firstly, note that without loss of generality, we can always extend $k$ to a finite extension.

-Secondly, we might assume that $X$ is geometrically irreducible over $K$.
-Let $L$ be the algebraic closure of $K$ in $K(X)$.
-Then $L/K$ is a finite separable extension and $X$ is smooth and geometrically irreducible over $\Spec L$.
-By speading out $X\lra\Spec L$, we get a morphsim with a smooth geometrically connected generic fiber.
-Since $\Br(X\otimes_{L}L^s)^{G_L}= \Br(X_{K^s})^{G_K}$, it suffices to prove the claim for this morphism.
+Secondly, we can assume that $X$ is geometrically irreducible over $ K$: Let $L$ be the algebraic closure of $ K$ in the function field of $X$.
+Then $L/ K$ is a finite separable extension and $X$ is smooth and geometrically irreducible over $\Spec( L)$.
+By spreading out $X\rightarrow\Spec( L)$, we get a morphism with a smooth geometrically connected generic fibre.
+Since $\Br(X\otimes_{L}L^\sep)^{G_L}= \Br(X_{ K^\sep})^{G_{ K}}$, it suffices to prove the claim for this morphism.